gravityvi/blog-backend/README.md

 #### startup
 Initialing routes and other serivices and security management during start of the app is extracted out in this folder.

+#### middlewares
+There are multiple middlewares to related to authentication and authorization.

+#### config
+Configuration of environment variables.

+#### models
+DB models of different collection are defined here using mongoose.

 ### Steps to run the project.
 - clone the repo.